pieroxy/http-front-server/README.md

 ## Requirements / Technical bits

 * Has been built with JDK 17
+* Uses Apache Tomcat 10
-* Uses Apache HttpClient 5 library under the hood
+* Uses Apache HttpClient 5 library under the hood for reverse proxying
 * The reverse proxy bits have been hugely influenced (and partly copied and pasted) from [David Smiley's own reverse proxy](https://github.com/mitre/HTTP-Proxy-Servlettiti)

 ## Status